Imagine you have a pain in your side.

 Why is all this pertinent?
 Your budget might require it.

 RFP’s are typically not transparent about the budget.
 Allow us to be transparent: include your budget.
 Not including the budget means you’re not shopping for the best vendor — it ends up wasting time, because the budget is the gateway for any agency being able to accurately and effectively answer to their capacity to realize your goals.
-By including the budget, the agencies who aren’t interested will politely decline and the ones who do will allow you to compare the level of service you’ll be getting for your budget.
+By including the budget, the agencies who aren’t interested will politely decline and the ones who are will allow you to compare the level of service you’ll be getting for your budget.
 This will make your life easier — and will save you money.

 If you absolutely must engage in the RFP process, then allow us to provide you with a beneficial guide that will better your chances of making the right selection.